Thomas Devaney headshot.

 My first book, Enemies in the Plaza: Urban Spectacle and the End of Spanish Frontier Culture, 1460-1492, explores how cities were often conglomerations of smaller communities, creating composite societies that required various efforts to mitigate tensions and avoid internal conflict.
 In it, I examine how the conditions that prevailed in cities close to Castile’s border with Granada fostered a dissonant outlook toward religious minorities which I describe as an ‘amiable enmity.’
 The resulting social anxieties left the populace vulnerable to attempts by elites to either deflect or exacerbate existing confessional tensions through public spectacle.

 My current research examines the relationship between emotional experience and community solidarity in early modern Spain.
 I combine traditional understandings of community (as defined by a sense of belonging created by labelling others as “outsiders”) with new approaches developed by the history of emotions.
-Through an examination of early modern understandings of the cognitive and emotional experience of romerías (pilgrimages to local shrines) in early modern Iberia, I argue that the shared experience of such events helped to establish local communal identities and could include not only “Old Christians,” but also conversos and moriscos (Jews and Muslims who had converted to Christianity, as well as their descendants).
 My work particularly emphasizes the ways in which early modern people learned to define, shape, and interpret their emotional responses to events and how conceptions of the physical senses underpinned contemporary theories of emotion.
 This project contributes to the historical study of the emotions by proposing new methodologies for gauging the emotional experiences and understandings of ordinary people while clarifying the evolution of local religious practices during a period of major transitions in the everyday experience of Christianity, thus addressing key questions within Spanish historiography.

 I have also begun a study of the career of Miguel Lucas de Iranzo, Constable of Castile in the mid-fifteenth century.
-By considering his life within the context of the political, cultural, social, economic, and religious developments of the period, I aim to highlight the importance of individual motivation and of subtle, slow-moving transformations in ways of thinking during the decades that set the stage for the momentous developments of 1492 and beyond.
+By considering his life within the context of the political, cultural, social, economic, and religious developments of the period, I aim to highlight the intersection of individual experiences and of subtle, slow-moving cultural transformations during the period that set the stage for the momentous developments of 1492 and beyond.

 Graduate Research Fields

-I offer the following fields for the PhD qualifying examination.
+I offer the following fields for the PhD qualifying examination: Early Modern Spain; History of Emotions and Experience; High and Late Medieval Europe; Early Modern Europe; Renaissance and Reformation; Early Modern Mediterranean.
+I also can work with students on more narrowly-focused fields.
 For more information on our MA and PhD programs, see our graduate program page.

 I am accepting new graduate student advisees for our MA and PhD programs.